 —The role of the body and the soma in our generative capacity

-Paradoxically, we get more done when we take things less seriously.
-And under the right conditions, we can see this and step into it in an instant of insight.
-Students who live from this framework are calm, centered, and unafraid.
+Students who see this are calm, centered, and unafraid.
 They are more willing to challenge authority and to grant ownership to their own people.
 They see the assumptions that have held them and others back.
-They hold space for others to have their own insights.
+They hold space for themselves and others to have their own insights.
 They take on and deliver life- and world-changing commitments.
 They create environments in which the best people and ideas thrive.

-In creating CEF, l’ve drawn from the teachings of a number of coaches and spiritual traditions.
-I have worked personally with Peter Fenner, Jack Pransky, Mark Silver, Rich Litvin, and Bebe Hanson and the late Doug Silsbee (the last two of whom certified me as a Presence-Based® Coach) and am grateful to each of them for the profound influence they have had on me.
+In developing CEF, l’ve drawn from the teachings of a number of coaches and spiritual traditions.
+I have worked personally with Peter Fenner, Jack Pransky, Micheal Neill, Steve Hardison, Mark Silver, Rich Litvin, and Bebe Hanson and the late Doug Silsbee (the last two of whom certified me as a Presence-Based® Coach) and am grateful to each of them for the profound influence they have had on me.

 I’ve also been influenced by the teachings of Advaita Vedanta, Zen, Dzogchen, Sufism, Byron Katie, Richard Strozzi-Heckler, Werner Erhard, and many others who I have not had the pleasure of working with directly.
 But your influence is here and I am grateful for it.